 OK, so now a bit more about me

 In August 2010 Christine and I decided to enthrone our home to the Sacred Heart of Jesus.
 Long story short, it was just following this decision to formally declare Jesus Christ as the Lord and King of our home that I began to hear the call to the diaconate.
 The call came primarily through a friend who is also a deacon, Deacon Mick Spencer.
-He encouraged me to explore the possibility, especially since the Diocese of Knoxville would soon be putting out a call for men who might be thinking that they were being called to this ministry.
+He encouraged me to explore the possibility, especially since the Diocese of Knoxville would soon be putting out a call for men who might be thinking that they were being called to holy orders.
 As I mentioned this idea to some other friends, it became clear that many of my Catholic brothers and sisters thought I might be a “good deacon.”

 My other passion…technology